-- The rating for the current capital and operating condition is based upon the average fleet age, bond ratings if given within the last two years, the current ratio as shown in the project sponsor's most recent audited financial statement (ratio of current assets to current liabilities).
-As was suggested in comments received in response to the RFI, FTA is proposing to eliminate the examination of whether there have been recent significant cuts in service under the current condition subfactor.
-This is in acknowledgement of the changing service patterns of many transit agencies across the country during and after the COVID pandemic. - 2.
+- 1. The rating for the current capital and operating condition is based upon the average fleet age, bond ratings if given within the last two years, the current ratio as shown in the project sponsor's most recent audited financial statement (ratio of current assets to current liabilities). - 2.
 In arriving at a current condition rating, FTA places the most emphasis on the fleet age and current ratio.
 The bond rating and service history have less emphasis.
 Temporary aberrations in any of these measures have less of an effect than ongoing systemic concerns. - 3.
 The rating for commitment of funds is based on the percentage of funds (both capital and operating) that are committed or budgeted versus those considered only planned or unspecified.
 If there are significant private contributions, such involvement increases the commitment of funds rating one level.
 FTA determines on a case-by-case basis whether private contributions are significant based on the unique arrangements that may be presented.
 For example, private contributions could include outside investments that result in cost-effective project delivery, financial partnering, joint development revenue streams and other value capture methods, and other public-private partnership strategies.
 Note that the rating for the committed funds necessary to get into and through the steps in the process described elsewhere in this document. - 4.
 The rating for the reasonableness of the financial plan is based upon whether capital and operating planning assumptions are comparable to historical experience, the reasonableness of the capital cost estimate of the project, adequacy of meeting state of good repair needs, and the project sponsor's financial capacity to withstand cost increases or funding shortfalls.
-In the matrix found on the next page, FTA is proposing some changes to the level of financial capacity that must be demonstrated.
-This is in acknowledgement of the changing financial circumstances of many transit agencies across the country during and after the COVID pandemic.